Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 4 Agustus 2025 17.37.14 UTC
+- WIB: Senin, 4 Agustus 2025 18.27.52 UTC
-- WITA: Senin, 4 Agustus 2025 18.37.14 UTC
+- WITA: Senin, 4 Agustus 2025 19.27.52 UTC
-- WIT: Senin, 4 Agustus 2025 19.37.14 UTC
+- WIT: Senin, 4 Agustus 2025 20.27.52 UTC

 Kutipan Inspiratif:
-"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."
+"Success is only meaningful and enjoyable if it feels like your own."

-Kategori: friendship
+Kategori: success